Jacopo00811/group26-mlops-project/reports/README.md

 >
 > Answer:

+We managed to train our model locally twice.
 In our experiments, we used Weights & Biases (W&B) to track our metrics and visualize the performance of our model.
 The following screenshots show some of the metrics we tracked during our experiments.

 ![WandB Experiment 1](figures/1_epochs.png)
 ![WandB Experiment 2](figures/5_epochs.png)